fern-nanan/Group1-Micro/README.md

 - You type a **Category Name** and a **Description**, then click **Save Category**.
 - The new category is added as a row at the bottom of the **Registered Categories** table.
 - Each row has a red **Delete** button that removes just that row.
+- A **Delete All** button above the table clears every row at once.
 - If you click Save Category without filling in both fields, an alert pops up and no row is added.

 ## Project Structure